CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Methodology

 The policy must continually acquire new task-specific knowledge, but it should leverage the general representations from pre-training to adapt to new tasks in a parameter-efficient way.
 To achieve this, we draw inspiration from the mixture-of-experts~(MoE) approach in large language models~(LLMs)~\cite{shazeer2017outrageously, dai2024deepseekmoe}, which combines the outputs of specialized sub-networks during inference.
 However, while their number is fixed in MoE, our setup requires continually injecting parameters into the model to learn new tasks, and we aim to do this in a memory-efficient way.

-Multiple studies have shown that a large fraction of factual associations and high-level knowledge in transformer-based LLMs is stored inside mid-layer feedforward (FFN) modules~\cite{meng2022locating, geva2021transformer}.
-Motivated by this insight, we define a set of~$n_\text{e}$ expandable FFN layers~${\mathcal{E} = \{\ell_1,\dots,\ell_{n_\text{e}}\}}$ for continual learning.
-At each stage~$n$, a maximum of one adapter module is added as a side branch per expandable layer according to the dynamic expansion strategy detailed in~\Cref{sec:expansion}.
+Prior work~\cite{meng2022locating, geva2021transformer} has shown that a large fraction of factual associations and high-level knowledge in transformer-based LLMs is stored inside mid-layer feedforward network modules.
+Motivated by this insight, we define a set of~$n_\text{e}$ expandable modules~${\mathcal{E} = \{\ell_1,\dots,\ell_{n_\text{e}}\}}$ for continual learning.
+At each stage~$n$, at most one adapter module is added as a side branch to each expandable layer according to the dynamic expansion strategy detailed in~\Cref{sec:expansion}.
 We employ a lightweight encoder-decoder structure with ReLU activation functions for the adapters.
 Denoting the input feature of an expandable layer~${\ell \in \mathcal{E}}$ by~$\bm{x}_\ell \in \mathbb{R}^{d_\ell}$, the output of the~$i$-th adapter in that layer is given by